 Covid-19 positive persons:

-As of today, Friday, 25 September 2020, we are aware of a cumulative total of 106 colleagues, students and contract workers who have tested positive for coronavirus.
+As of today, Friday, 22 January 2021, we are aware of a cumulative total of 280 colleagues, students, contract workers and visitors who have tested positive for coronavirus.
 These persons and their families are or were in quarantine or self-isolation in compliance with the relevant regulations and protocols.

-We are pleased to report that 95 or the 106 persons who were positive have now recovered from the virus.
-This shows a recovery rate of close to 90%.
+We are pleased to report that 262 of the 280 persons who were positive have now recovered from the virus.
+This shows a recovery rate of close to 94%.

 Contact with Covid-19 positive persons:

 Approximately 1 059 people (staff, students and contract workers) may have been in contact with persons who have tested positive.
 Of the 1 059 persons who have been in quarantine or self-isolation, 1 045 of them have completed the prescribed period and have been cleared.
 We urge all members of the NWU family to adhere to the regulations and protocols that are aimed to curb the spread of this pandemic.